 Ways to join AUGIS

-AUGIS is currently moving over to a new membership database.
-If you have any queries relating to either your current membership or you would like to join AUGIS/BOMSS please contact the AUGIS office: firstname.lastname@example.org or email@example.com.
+AUGIS has moved to a new membership database and current members are being asked to provide new direct debit mandates.
+If you have not been contacted by the AUGIS office or if you have any queries relating to either your current membership or if you would simply like to join AUGIS/BOMSS please contact the AUGIS office: email@example.com or firstname.lastname@example.org.

 Methods of joining AUGIS

-it into us with your cheque if you prefer
+it into us with your direct debit form

 AUGIS & BOMSS